Green Beans with Glazed Pearl Onions

 - 4

-While the onions are baking, blanch the fresh, cleaned green beans in the boiling water until just tender (about 4 minutes).
+While onions are baking, blanch the fresh, cleaned green beans in the boiling water until just tender (about 4 minutes).

 Dunk beans in cold running tap water, then drain.

-In a small mixing bowl, combine olive oil, mustard, 1/4 cup vinegar, 1/2 tsp salt, and 1/2 tsp pepper to make the sauce.
+In small mixing bowl, combine olive oil, mustard, 1/4 cup vinegar, 1/2 tsp. salt, and 1/2 tsp. pepper.

 Pour mustard sauce over all.
 (Can refrigerate here if preparing a day ahead.)

-💡 Cook's Notes
+Cook's Notes

 Get Weekly Recipes